hayzstack/hayzstack/README.md

 im mostly people watching/afk since im too nervous to speak to anyone i do cosplays of my fav characters. sometimes im not even in the fandom anymore (GI)

+c+h is welcomed and highly encouraged. im not putting it in my pony name nuh uh

-since i do infact have a life, im mostly semi-active
+since i do infact have a life, im mostly semi-active and offtab. i dont respond to whispers often/VERY late

 im not too big on shipping, but i respect those who ship. just dont force it onto me...